 Another backpacker right of passage, the colourful and beautiful country of India offers all the excitement and culture you could ever wish to experience.
 Few countries in the world can offer the depth of history, the contrast of scenery and the amazing culinary delights that India can.

 From the cities to the countryside, India offers exciting adventures around every corner.
 What’s more, it is one of the most popular backpacker destinations in the world, meaning that here are plenty of affordable ways to explore and places to stay.
 You won’t necessarily be able to work in India but there will be volunteer positions around if you want to help with environmental issues or teaching.
 The best time to visit is from October to March.
 If you do happen to get around this time, you must get involved in Holi Festival.

 New Zealand is a truly beautiful country full of jaw-dropping scenery, stunning beaches and lively and cosmopolitan cities.
 Sky-diving, bungee jumping, rafting, volcano hopping and everything else is all available here.
 Both islands are filled with friendly locals and you will never be short of something to do in New Zealand.
 You can easily pickup short term work with the correct Visa and the best time to visit is pretty much all year round, although remember that their summer is our winter and vice versa.
 If you’re looking at a fun and affordable way of getting around New Zealand, try Kiwi Experience.

-Fiji is perfect for travellers looking to experience paradise on a budget and usually can be done as part of a round the world trip to or from New Zealand.
+Fiji is perfect for travellers looking to experience a tropical island on a budget and usually can be done as part of a round the world trip to or from New Zealand.
 Explore over 333 islands dotted throughout the Pacific as you dive coral reefs, unearth hidden waterfalls, swim with Manta Rays and get to know the friendly locals.
 Grab you rucksack and explore the picture perfect tropical islands by boat or by plane.